 What it means is the ones left behind are becoming collector’s items.
 They come in all different colours, each one splattered with stickers and decals, making each one a unique find.
 A funny little facet of an already curious place.

-In June/July 2012, Cindy and I had the privilege to explore Myanmar, a country whose doors to tourism were just beginning to creak open, allowing visitors to take a peek at some of the treasures inside.
+In June/July 2012, I had the privilege to explore Myanmar, a country whose doors to tourism were just beginning to creak open, allowing visitors to take a peek at some of the treasures inside.
 Myanmar blew me away as one of the most special countries i’d ever visited – I wrote about the country’s culture and spirit here.